What Are “Bids for Connection” and Why Do They Matter?

 2. Train yourself to respond with empathy, no matter what the comment is.

-If your child or teen climbs into the car after school and greets you with a negative comment like "Dad, you know I hate that music, can't we listen to my music?" or "Mom, I had a terrible day and it's all your fault because you...." that's a setup for an argument, and most of us will take the bait.
+So if your child or teen climbs into the car after school and greets you with a negative comment like "Dad, you know I hate that music, can't we listen to my music?" or "Mom, I had a terrible day and it's all your fault because you...." that's a setup for an argument, and most of us will take the bait.
 Before we know it, there are raised voices and defensiveness, followed by surly silence and mutual resentment.
 Another brick in the wall between you and your child.

 But maybe that was all a misunderstanding.
 Because the child or teen's comment is also a bid; she's actually asking if you'll commiserate with her, if you care about what matters to her, if you'll listen to her tale of woe so she can process all that upset, if you'll help her make things better.